mongare-k/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command that replaces all characters A and c from input to Z and e respectively Command that removes all letters c and C from input Command that reverses its input
+Command that displays all users and their home directories, sorted by users